JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 The plugin can also provide a configuration interface to allow the user to configure the colors used for highlighting specific items.
 In order to do that, it should provide an implementation of [`ColorSettingPage`](upsource:///platform/platform-api/src/com/intellij/openapi/options/colors/ColorSettingsPage.java) and register it in the `com.intellij.colorSettingsPage` extension point.

-The _Export to HTML_ feature uses the same syntax highlighting mechanism as the editor, so it will work automatically for custom languages which provide a syntax highlighter.
+The _Export to HTML_ feature uses the same syntax highlighting mechanism as the editor, so it will work automatically for custom languages, which provide a syntax highlighter.

 **Examples**:
 - [`ColorSettingsPage`](upsource:///plugins/properties/src/com/intellij/openapi/options/colors/pages/PropertiesColorsPage.java) for [Properties language plugin](upsource:///plugins/properties/)